 Pregnancy can also be a time of worry, especially for first-time moms, as you learn what foods, beverages, and medications are safe for you and your baby.
-One of the most common questions expectant mothers ask is: is it safe to work out while pregnant?
+One of the most common questions expectant mothers ask is: is working out while pregnant safe?

 Exercising during pregnancy is healthy for you, provided you do not have any medical complications or conditions that prohibit you from exercising.
 The American College of Obstetrics and Gynecology recommends approximately 30 minutes or more of moderate exercise, even every day.